 Only AMP Regular Members are eligible to submit abstracts.
 Associate Members and non-members must have a Regular Member sponsor their abstract.
 If you are not a Regular member of AMP, join now to submit your abstract today.
 You may submit an abstract and apply to join AMP on the same day, up to and through the submission deadline.
 However, we encourage you to join AMP in advance of the deadline!

-Your abstract must be eligible for publication in The Journal of Molecular Diagnostics (JMD) will be rated using four criteria:
+Your abstract must be eligible for publication in The Journal of Molecular Diagnostics (JMD):

 Abstracts that have been submitted to other meetings that occur earlier in the year should be revised, e.g., with additional data, before submitting to the AMP Annual Meeting & Expo.